Yordan Alvarez Player Props: Astros vs. Blue Jays

-The Houston Astros, including Yordan Alvarez (.216 batting average in his past 10 games), take on starter Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+The Houston Astros, including Yordan Alvarez (.326 on-base percentage in past 10 games, 62 points below season-long percentage), battle starting pitcher Chris Bassitt and the Toronto Blue Jays at Rogers Centre, Wednesday at 7:07 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-3) against the Blue Jays.

 Yordan Alvarez Game Info & Props vs. the Blue Jays